 The most recent raft trip I encountered was a Class II – III, which means it was a much rougher, faster and exhilarating ride down the Copalita.
 Before you begin the float you are given a lesson from your guide on how to handle the rapids.
 When you’re being tossed back and forth, trying to hold yourself up on the side of the raft and still trying to paddle while screaming and laughing, who can remember those damn instructions?
 Not me!
 Although the guide was shouting out the commands over the sounds of the rushing water, I was too engrossed in trying to keep myself safe inside the raft.
 Exhilarating to say the least.
 If you are a novice, DO NOT TRY THIS ALONE!

-This next float trip was the Full Moon Float that we reserved at Aventura Mundo.
+This next float trip was the Full Moon Float that we reserved with Leah Guzmán at Aventura Mundo.
 This is a must-do if you’re lucky to be in Huatulco during the full moon.
 You gently float down the Copalita guided by the moon.
 It’s serene, relaxing and peaceful as you gaze up at the moon and stars.
 My kind of rafting for sure.
 But the trip doesn’t end there.
 When you arrive at Playa Bocana you are greeted with a welcome reception of a glowing, candle-lit path leading you to a bonfire.
 There, you are served appetizers, soft drinks, beer and wine, along with the sound of the waves from the Pacific and the astonishing full moon.
 Also included in this amazing adventure is pick up service from your hotel to the river, a return ride home and great company.
 You can’t beat all that for $60 USD.
 Aventura Mundo offers many other tours and rentals.
-If you are up for an adventure, reservations can be made at their office in Tangolunda across from Dreams Hotel or contact them at +52 958 581 0197.
+If you are up for an adventure, reservations can be made at their office in Tangolunda across from Dreams Hotel or contact Leah at 958.100.7592.